shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

     * Develop a clear and enticing narrative that explains how innovation aligns with business goals.
     * Use PR to generate positive buzz and build trust with stakeholders.
     * Achieve *real* business needs by using innovation tooling as a PR tooling where necessary to sell the unphotogenic parts of change.

-By adopting a politically savvy approach, you can ensure that innovation works for you, not against you.
-While it may be tempting, don't be seduced by the latest fads.
-Focus on aligning innovation with your core business goals and customer needs.
-This approach will help you avoid the innovation trap and achieve long-term success.